-India’s GDP fell by 7.5% in July-October quarter, economy hits technical recession first time ever
+India’s GDP fell by 7.5% in July-September quarter, economy hits technical recession first time ever

 A country’s economy is said to hit recession when its GDP growth is negative for two consecutive quarters or more.

-India’s Gross Domestic Product growth rate contracted by 7.5% for the second quarter (July-October) of the current financial year, government data showed on Friday.
-With this, the country’s economy slipped into a technical recessionary phase for the first time ever.
+India’s Gross Domestic Product growth rate contracted by 7.5% for the second quarter (July-September) of the current financial year, government data showed on Friday.
+With this, the country’s economy slipped into a technical recessionary phase for the first time ever – when its GDP growth is negative or declining for two consecutive quarters or more.

 The second quarter GDP numbers are below the Reserve Bank of India’s estimation, made earlier this month.
 The central bank in a bulletin had predicted that the growth rate will contract by 8.6% in the second quarter.

 The RBI had, however, noted that the contraction is “ebbing with gradual normalisation in activities and expected to be short-lived”.
+Economic activity picked-up peace after the government eased pandemic related restrictions in the country.

 Earlier on Friday, government data showed that India’s fiscal deficit in October stood at Rs 9.53 lakh crore, or 126.7% of the budgeted target for the whole fiscal year, reported Reuters.
+Data released also showed that India’s core industries growth for October contracted by 2.5%.

 The Indian economy, which was already slowing down before the onset of the coronavirus pandemic, dipped to all-time lows, in terms of GDP numbers in the first quarter with economic activities stalled due to the nationwide lockdown imposed in March.
 Various financial institutions have predicted that India will register a negative growth rate in the full financial year 2020-21.